 - Loss of consciousness

-There are many other drugs which fall under the category of opioids, such as codeine, oxycodone, hydrocodone, fentanyl, and morphine.
+There are many other drugs that fall under the category of opioids, such as codeine, oxycodone, hydrocodone, fentanyl, and morphine.
 Each is dangerously addictive when abused and can lead to a fatal opioid overdose.
-Internal:

 - Inability to speak

 - Choking sounds

 What Should You Do if You See an Overdose Happening?

 Very rarely do overdoses resolve on their own.
 If you see someone suffering an overdose, consider it a medical emergency and contact a hospital.
 Call 911 immediately and follow instructions.
 Symptoms of drug overdoses can last from a few minutes to several hours, but all overdoses are potentially fatal.
 Many are hesitant to seek medical attention for an overdose for fear of consequences.
 It’s important to remember that no consequence is worse than a fatal overdose.
 When medical personnel arrives or the person overdosing gets to the hospital, be prepared to give as much information as you can.
 Explain, if you can:

 - The type of drug(s) they used

 - How long ago it was taken